Andrew-Lipson/Chess-Java/README.md

 Setting up the code:

   You must configure your IDE for use Java 11 and JavaFX.
 The program also uses a Stockfish commandline application which I have removed from the github.
-  To add stockfish you must download the necessary application from here (https://stockfishchess.org/download/), then move the executable (.exe) into a new folder in your project called 'Stockfish'.
-Then rename the executable file to 'stockfish.exe'
+  To add stockfish you must download the necessary file from here (https://stockfishchess.org/download/), then move the application (.exe) into a new folder in your project called 'Stockfish'.
+Then rename the application file to 'stockfish.exe'

 START GAME: